Lighting Design

 As well as the lighting, I had to design and build a table that was big and sturdy enough to climb on, and to hide under – and a set of tall chairs to go with it . . .

-‘Bouncers’ and ‘Shakers’ are a WBouncers2pair of plays about work in a nightclub, as experienced by the security staff and the cocktail waitresses.
+‘Bouncers’ and ‘Shakers’ are a pair of plays about work in a nightclub, as experienced by the security staff and the cocktail waitresses.
 Very funny plays, in a location with loads of opportunity for exciting lighting states.
 I decided early on that the dominant colours should be the neon purple-pink of the bar interior, and the blue-green of the mercury lighting in the car park outside.

 *

-I think it’s the sheer WGroup3range of possibilities that make lighting so exhilarating to do.
+I think it’s the sheer range of possibilities that make lighting so exhilarating to do.
 Starting with just a black space, we can create anything – from midday at a Dictator’s elegant villa, in ‘Splendour’ by Abi Morgan – to well after midnight in a throbbing nightclub, in Rona Munro’s ‘Bold Girls’ …

 WDSC06118

-Leave a Reply
+Leave a comment